Al-Biruni: Indology

 Biruni's fame as an Indologist rests primarily on two texts.
-Biruni wrote an encyclopedic work on India called Taḥqīq mā li-l-Hind min maqūlah maqbūlah fī al-ʿaql aw mardhūlah (variously translated as Verifying All That the Indians Recount, the Reasonable and the Unreasonable, or The book confirming what pertains to India, whether rational or despicable, in which he explored nearly every aspect of Indian life.
+The first is his encyclopedic work on India, Taḥqīq mā li-l-Hind min maqūlah maqbūlah fī al-ʿaql aw mardhūlah (variously translated as Verifying All That the Indians Recount, the Reasonable and the Unreasonable, or The book confirming what pertains to India, whether rational or despicable), in which he explored nearly every aspect of Indian life; the second is his translation of the yoga sutras of the Indian sage Patanjali, under the title Tarjamat ketāb Bātanjalī fi’l-ḵalāṣ men al-ertebāk.

 During his journey through India, military and political history were not Biruni's main focus: he decided rather to document the civilian and scholarly aspects of Hindu life, examining culture, science, and religion.
 He explored religion within a rich cultural context.
-He expressed his objectives with simple eloquence: He also translated the yoga sutras of Indian sage Patanjali with the title Tarjamat ketāb Bātanjalī fi’l-ḵalāṣ men al-ertebāk:
+He expressed his objectives with simple eloquence:

 I shall not produce the arguments of our antagonists in order to refute such of them, as I believe to be in the wrong.
 My book is nothing but a simple historic record of facts.
 I shall place before the reader the theories of the Hindus exactly as they are, and I shall mention in connection with them similar theories of the Greeks in order to show the relationship existing between them.

 An example of Biruni's analysis is his summary of why many Hindus hate Muslims.
 Biruni notes in the beginning of his book how the Muslims had a hard time learning about Hindu knowledge and culture.
 He explains that Hinduism and Islam are totally different from each other.
 Moreover, Hindus in 11th century India had suffered waves of destructive attacks on many of its cities, and Islamic armies had taken numerous Hindu slaves to Persia, which – claimed Biruni – contributed to Hindus becoming suspicious of all foreigners, not just Muslims.
 Hindus considered Muslims violent and impure, and did not want to share anything with them.
 Over time, Biruni won the welcome of Hindu scholars.
 Al-Biruni collected books and studied with these Hindu scholars to become fluent in Sanskrit, discover and translate into Arabic the mathematics, science, medicine, astronomy and other fields of arts as practiced in 11th-century India.
 He was inspired by the arguments offered by Indian scholars who believed earth must be globular in shape, which they felt was the only way to fully explain the difference in daylight hours by latitude, seasons and Earth's relative positions with Moon and stars.
 At the same time, Biruni was also critical of Indian scribes, who he believed carelessly corrupted Indian documents while making copies of older documents.
 He also criticized the Hindus on what he saw them do and not do, for example finding them deficient in curiosity about history and religion.